DOROTHY KAY (1577-1638)

 Katherine Knyvett was the daughter of Sir Thomas Knyvett (d.
 February 9, 1617) and Muriel Parry (d.1616).
-She married Edmund Paston of Paston Hall (1585-1623) on April 28, 1603.
-They had two sons, William (1610-1663) and Thomas (b.1614).
+On April 28, 1603, she married Edmund Paston of Paston Hall (1585-1623).
+Their children were William (1610-1663) and Thomas (b.1614).
 Katherine was obliged to play an active role in family legal affairs because her husband was sickly and his father, Christopher Paston, was mentally ill.
-This led to the preservation of forty-eight letters written by Katherine and thirty-seven addressed to her or to members of the Paston family.
+Forty-eight letters written by her and thirty-seven addressed to her or to members of the Paston family have been preserved.
 Biographies: Oxford DNB entry under “Paston [née Knyvett], Katherine;” Ruth Hughey, editor, The Corresponsence of Lady Katherine Paston, 1603-1627.
 Portrait: effigy by N. Stone, St. Margaret’s Church, Paston.

 see KATHERINE NEVILLE